Why we need better food labels

-The federal government is proposing a new food labelling system that could show you at a glance whether a product contains unhealthy levels of sodium, sugars and/or saturated fat.
-Heart & Stroke dietitian Carol Dombrow explains how this could change your trip to the grocery store.
+The federal government is introducing a new food labelling system that will show you at a glance whether a product contains unhealthy levels of sodium, sugars and/or saturated fat.
+Heart & Stroke dietitian Carol Dombrow explains how this will change your trip to the grocery store.

 What is front-of-package labelling?

-Front-of-package (FOP) nutrition labelling is meant to help you know more about the foods and beverages you choose at the grocery store.
-Packaged foods would be required to show simplified nutrition information on the front of the box, bag or can, where you can easily see it and compare with other products.
+Front-of-package (FOP) nutrition labelling is meant to help you know even more about the foods and beverages you choose at the grocery store.
+Packaged foods will be required, as of January 1, 2026, to show simplified nutrition information on the front of the box, bag or can, where it can easily be seen and compared with other products.

 How does labelling work now in Canada?

-Currently, many foods and beverages feature prominent labels showing what are called nutrient content claims — touting benefits such as “high in calcium” — or health claims such as, “A healthy diet low in saturated and trans fat may reduce the risk of heart disease.”
+Many foods and beverages feature prominent labels showing what are called ‘nutrient content claims’ — touting benefits such as “high in calcium” — or health claims such as, “a healthy diet low in saturated and transfat may reduce the risk of heart disease.”

-However, a product that qualifies for this kind of claim may also be high in nutrients such as sugar or salt, which can increase your risk of chronic disease.
-The manufacturer can choose to display only the positive claims.
+However, a product that qualifies for this kind of claim may also be high in sugar or salt, which can increase your risk of chronic disease.
+Front-of-package labelling will change this scenario, providing upfront information, that enables you to make healthier choices, faster.

-Health Canada is proposing mandatory front-of-pack labelling for any packaged foods high in nutrients that are a public health concern, specifically:
+Health Canada has recently introduced mandatory front-of-pack labelling for any packaged foods high in nutrients that are a public health concern, specifically:

-A food that contributes 15% or more of the daily value of any of these would have to show a label on the front.
-Fresh foods such as vegetables, fruit, meat and fish, as well as some milk products, would not be labelled.
+A food that contributes 15% or more of the daily value of any of these would have to show a label on the front of package.
+Fresh, whole foods such as vegetables, fruit, meat and fish, as well as some milk products, would not be labelled.

 Why the focus on sugar, salt and saturated fats?